status-im/nimbus-eth2/docs/the_nimbus_book/src/connect-eth2.md

 **Mainnet**

-To connect your validator to mainnet, from the `nimbus-eth2` repository run:

 ```
 ./run-mainnet-beacon-node.sh
 ```

-In both cases, you'll be asked to enter your [Web3 provider URL](./start-syncing.md#web3-provider-url) again.

-> **Note:** If your beacon node is already running, you'll need to shut it down gracefully (`Ctrl+c`) and re-run the above command.

-To ensure your Validator is correctly monitoring the eth1 chain, it's important you enter a valid web3 provider.
+## Check the logs

-Your beacon node will launch and connect your validator to the eth2 network.
-To check that this has happened correctly, check your logs for the following:
+Your beacon node will launch and connect your validator to the beacon chain network.
+To check that keys were imported correctly, look for `Local validator attached` in the logs:

 ```
 INF 2020-11-18 11:20:00.181+01:00 Launching beacon node
 ...
 NOT 2020-11-18 11:20:02.091+01:00 Local validator attached
 ```